 Content Management Platforms (CSP)

-A Content Services Platform (CSP) is a set of services and micro services, embodied either as an integrated product suite or as separate applications that share common APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization.
+A Content Services Platform (CSP) is a set of services and microservices, embodied either as an integrated product suite or as separate applications that share standard APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization.
 A CSP has the flexibility to support existing and emerging content use cases.
-It has its own repository and integrates external repositories through connectors, APIs or packaged integrations.
+It has its repository and integrates external repositories through connectors, APIs, or packaged integrations.